medusa-project/active-medusa/README.md

 ### Establishing Relationships

-Establishing relationships between two new entities is easy:
+To establish relationships between two new entities:

 ```ruby
 collection = Collection.new(..)